-On this day, March 2, 1949, "The People's Guitarist" Rory Gallagher from County Donegal was born.
+"The People's Guitarist" Rory Gallagher from County Donegal died on this day in 1995.
 Gone but not forgotten he remains a shining light for guitarists around the world.

 The musical genius Rory Gallagher was born on March 2, 1948.
 Known as the People’s Guitarist the County Donegal Irish blues star was modest, passionate, and all about the music and his Fender Strat.
 It’s little wonder the Ballyshannon musician is celebrated still, 23 years after his death.

 In 1972 he told the Rolling Stone “It seems a waste to me to work and work for years and just turn into some sort of personality."

 Although he was only 23 when he said this he certainly stuck to his guns and became known for his non-stop touring and his talent.
 U2’s The Edge and Slash can be named among his most famous fans.
 During the 1970s he was invited to play on Chess Records’ “London Sessions” with Jerry Lee Lewis and Muddy Waters.
 He also recorded with the Rolling Stones and was once in the running to replace Mick Taylor but chose to return to his own band.
 He toured alongside Bob Dylan and was good friends with Van Morrison.

 Born in Ballyshannon, County Donegal, and brought up in Cork, Gallagher recorded solo albums throughout the 1970s and 1980s, after forming the band Taste during the late 1960s.
 He was a talented guitarist known for his charismatic performances and dedication to his craft.
 Gallagher's albums have sold in excess of 30 million copies worldwide.
 His fans are still passionate about his music today and in Cork, Donegal and around the world there are tribute festivals held paying respect to the great musician.